razoumov/publish/02-task-parallelism.md

 This is the main thread, my value of x is 0
 This is task 2, my value of x is 0
 This is task 1, my value of x is 5
-This message won't appear until all tasks are done...
+This message will not appear until all tasks are done...
 ~~~

 As you may have conclude from the Discussion exercise above, the variables declared inside a task are